 William S. Dalton is the chair of the IHMC Board of Directors.
 He is also Founder and CEO of M2Gen®, a national biotechnology subsidiary of Moffitt Cancer Center.
 Dr. Dalton received his Ph.D. in toxicology and medical life sciences and his M.D. degree from Indiana University.
 He is interested in developing approaches to enhance access to health care and developing evidence-based methods of evaluating and integrating new technologies into the standard of care.

 Ronald L. Ewers

-Ronald L. Ewers is the chair of the IHMC Board of Directors.
-He is president of Ewers Consulting in Ocala and has been part owner of a number of companies, including Classic Fire, known for its innovations in fire-fighting equipment.
+Ronald L. Ewers is president of Ewers Consulting in Ocala and has been part owner of a number of companies, including Classic Fire, known for its innovations in fire-fighting equipment.
 Before that, he was president of E-One, one of the world’s largest manufacturers of fire trucks and equipment.
 He also has served as chairman of the board for the local economic development council and for the Munroe Regional Medical Center, and has been a board member for the Boys & Girls Club, the College of Central Florida and Workforce Connection, among other organizations.